kangaroo96/osbp_detect/README.md

 # `osbp_detect`

+`osbp_detect` allows for the detection of single unassisted oligonucleotide translocation events from ONT bulk FAST5 files.
-This library has been developed with the objective to detect and report translocations of Osmium-labelled oligonucleotides using Oxford Nanopore devices.

-The algorithm in its current form can also be used for the detection of any small molecule traversing any nanopore.
+While the pipeline has been developed with the objective to detect and report translocations of Osmium-labelled oligonucleotides using Oxford Nanopore devices, the algorithm in its current form can also be used for the detection of any small molecule traversing any nanopore.

-The CLI/GUI allows for the detection of single unassisted oligonucleotide translocation events from ONT bulk FAST5 files.

 ## Contributors